 10. Taste the local food

 Italian food is not the result of a specific culinary style.
 It is an incredible mosaic of many regional culinary traditions that mix geography, climate, agriculture, history, and the culture of each region.
-Something that I learned living here is that Italian food does not have a national character: the Italian way of eating implies in a serious reverence for local dishes and ingredients, simply prepared, and enjoyed with family and friends, as a ritual.
+Something that I learned living here is that Italian food does not have a national identity: the Italian way of eating implies in a serious reverence for local dishes and ingredients, simply prepared, and enjoyed with family and friends, as a ritual.

 Le Marche is a great example of this match, being a paradise of food and wine.
 Moscioli, vincisgrassi, and olive all’ascolana: you can find a list of the ten most typical regional food in another post I wrote.